ABOVE PIC SHOWS

 mounting bracket to the stock bracket that is bolted to the

 fenderwell.
-Install the fittings into the reservoir
+The fittings are already installed in the reservoir

 feed fitting should face towards the front of the car.